EU Commission Proposes Amendments to GMO Approval Process

 Some of the EU’s trading partners have also criticised the 28-nation bloc’s existing GMO approval process for being slow and unpredictable.
-The Commission has in the past struggled to move forward with GMO approvals due to strong divisions between member states on the topic.
+The Commission has previously struggled to advance GMO approvals due to strong divisions between member states.

-Ruling on a complaint brought by Argentina, Canada, and the US, a WTO dispute panel in 2006 found that the EU’s application of its approval process for the import and cultivation of GMO products from 1999 to 2003 effectively violated international trade rules by causing “undue delays.”
-The global trade arbiter also said that member state temporary national safeguard bans were not based on international risk assessment techniques.
+Ruling on a complaint brought by Argentina, Canada, and the US, a WTO dispute panel in 2006 found that the EU’s application of its approval process for the import and cultivation of GMO products from 1999 to 20003 effectively violated international trade rules by causing “undue delays.”
+The panel also said that existing temporary national safeguard bans were not based on international risk assessment techniques.

 Following last week’s announcement, US Trade Representative (USTR) Michael Froman criticised the new proposal, suggesting that it would permit member states to ignore EU science-based safety and environmental evaluations.

-“We are very disappointed by today's announcement of a regulatory proposal that appears hard to reconcile with the EU's international obligations,” the US trade chief said in a press release.
+“We are very disappointed by today's announcement of a regulatory proposal that appears hard to reconcile with the EU's international obligations,” the USTR said in a press release.

-Froman added that the proposal was “not constructive” in light of ongoing efforts to negotiate a Transatlantic Trade and Investment Partnership (TTIP) between the two economies.
+Froman added that the proposal was “not constructive” given ongoing efforts to negotiate a Transatlantic Trade and Investment Partnership (TTIP) between the two economies.

-The subject of GMO regulatory treatment was also raised by TTIP chief negotiators following a meeting last week in New York.
-The US chief negotiator Dan Mullaney told reporters that Washington was “disappointed” by the move, but is still reviewing the proposal’s possible implications, while EU chief negotiator Ignacio Garcia-Bercero said the Commission plan is in line with international commitments.
+The subject of GMO regulatory treatment was also raised by TTIP chief negotiators in a meeting last week in New York.
+The US chief negotiator, Dan Mullaney, told reporters that Washington was “disappointed” by the move and is reviewing the proposal’s potential implications, while his EU counterpart Ignacio Garcia Bercero said the Commission plan is in line with international commitments.
 (For more on TTIP, see related story, this edition)

 According to US figures, last year the EU imported a total of €3.1 billion (US$3.4 billion) worth of products from the US, Argentina, Brazil, and Canada that could potentially be affected by the new proposal.